 - Survivor Autonomy: Survivor-centered advocacy requires that survivors determine what happens with their lives, their information, and, therefore, the services they receive.
 Survivors reestablish autonomy as they regain control of their lives and their story, including control of who knows their secrets.
 Disclosure of confidential information with a batterer can derail a survivors’ control of:

 - custody, child welfare, immigration, and criminal cases

 - reputation and relationships in the community

 - Community Trust: Community members know who keeps secrets and who reveals them.
-Victims in need of help will not come to a service provider with sensitive information if that service provider is known for divulging confidential information.
+Survivors in need of help will not come to a service provider with sensitive information if that service provider is known for divulging confidential information.

 Contact us for a sample working agreement between the community-based advocacy program and victim-witness services to clarify the distinct and important roles each program plays in the community.